Nikesh-Baghar/Product_Bundling_Econometrics/README.md

 Customer Retention & Cross-Sell:
 Properly timed bundles can improve cart value and introduce users to complementary categories, potentially increasing LTV

+# Assumptions
+1) All customers started buying from the same week.
+2) Product category with higher total sales is considered as independent variable in linear regression.
+3) Log values of sales are used.
+4) z-score of less than -1.5 is considered to detect underperformance of a product category.
+5) 5% of uplift in sales is assumed for t-test.